Jaswanth19-596/SoulWinning/.claude_docs/mongodb-setup-guide.md

-# MongoDB Local Setup Guide
+# MongoDB Setup Guide for Soul Winning App

 ## 🎉 Current Status: READY TO GO!
-Your MongoDB is already properly installed and running!
+Your MongoDB is already properly installed and running with enterprise-grade encryption support!
 Here's everything you need to know.

 ## 📊 Your MongoDB Setup